Real Estate Development Only Works If the Rules Let It

 - A site is only worth what the finished project can support after costs and profit.

-- Entitlements are part of the project, not an afterthought.
+- Entitlements are part of the project, not an afterthought that happens in the background.

-- CEQA can shape a deal far beyond environmental checkboxes.
+- CEQA can shape a deal far beyond simple environmental checkboxes.

-- Zoning quietly controls more than most people realize.
+- Zoning quietly controls more than most people realize about urban development.

 - By-right and discretionary projects may look similar from far away, but they behave very differently in real life.